Technology roles are akin to the backbone of an organization’s digital infrastructure.

 To excel in their role, IT administrators must possess diverse skills, including

-IT administrators must deeply understand computer hardware, software, and networks.
+With this, IT administrators must deeply understand computer hardware, software, and networks.
 They should be proficient in operating systems, programming languages, and network protocols.

 IT administrators must be skilled in troubleshooting technical issues.
 They should possess strong analytical abilities to identify problems and quickly find effective solutions.